 “A shaman is a healer who sings.” –Anon

-There are many adjuncts to what could be considered an ayahuasca potion or brew, but its base–essential ingredients, i.e. there are no psychoactive properties without these two essential ingredients–traditionally consist of, at a minimum, the following two ingredients:
+There are many adjuncts to what could be considered an authentic potion or brew, but its base–essential ingredients, i.e. there are no psychoactive properties without these two essential ingredients–traditionally consist of, at a minimum, the following two ingredients:

 1. The ayahuasca vine, Banisteriopsis caapi (pictured right), and,